-- As you complete a Form requirement, submit all photocopied documentation attached to the applicable form to the Customer Service drop box located in the Cowan Health Sciences Center.
-Note: We strongly encourage you to submit forms as they are completed (rather than 1 package) to allow ample time for review and follow up as needed.
+- As you complete a Form requirement, submit all documentation online only, through the myConestoga document submission tool.
+NOTE: We strongly encourage you to submit forms as they are completed (rather than as one package) to allow ample time for review and follow up as needed.

 - How do I obtain a Vulnerable Sector Police Record Check (Form A)?